Everything About the D.C. Seatbelt Law

 Here’s what you should do:

-- Go to the DoNotPay website and log in to your account
+- Go to the DoNotPay website and

 - Access the Seatbelt Ticket tool